AtharvaKulkarniIT/VIT-CommSuite-socket-in-C/README.md

 # VIT CommSuite - Socket Programming in C

-VIT CommSuite is a simple client-server communication suite implemented in C, using socket programming.
-This project demonstrates the use of multithreading and file handling for creating a basic chat server where multiple clients can connect and communicate with each other.

 ## Features

 - Multithreading: The server can handle multiple client connections concurrently using threads, ensuring efficient communication.